ducktyper/ora-cli/README.md

   `push_to_uat`: Help to push your feature branch to uat

-  `push_to_master`: Help to push your feature branch to develop and master branches with a version tag
+  `push_to_master`: Help to push develop to master with a version tag with a message including all new pull requests from the previous tag

   `switch_branch`: Help to switch branch without thinking about dirty files